-One thing to understand is that one unfortunate aspect of defining virginity by the state of the hymen is that it just isn't accurate, in terms of the state of the hymen truly representing if a woman has been sexually active or not.
+One thing to understand is that one unfortunate aspect of defining virginity by the state of the hymen is that it just isn't accurate, in terms of the state of the hymen truly representing if a person with a vagina has been sexually active or not.

-Even without sexual activity -- whether that activity is with a partner, or via masturbation -- most women's hymens will still gradually erode on their own over time, and by the time most women are through with puberty, the hymen will already be only partially intact.
+Even without sexual activity -- whether that activity is with a partner, or via masturbation -- most hymens will still gradually erode on their own over time, and by the time most people with vaginas are through with puberty, the hymen will already be only partially intact.
 That happens due to estrogens (hormones), normal vaginal discharges, menstruation, general physical activity and -- yes -- also due to masturbation, IF you're really having contact with the vaginal opening or vagina.